Brahea armata: Description

-It grows to a height of 15 m, with a stout trunk.
+The blue fan palm grows to a height of 15 m, with a stout trunk.
 Its distinctly bluish leaves are 1–2 m wide, with 1 m long petioles.
 The leaves are persistent in nature, forming a shag around the trunk; in cultivation they are typically burned or cut off.
 The inflorescences extend out beyond the crown, reaching 5 m in length.
 The flowers themselves are small, appearing in February and March, while the fruits are 18–24 mm in length, brown and with a generally ovoid to globose shape.